Skip to content

 Explicitly unsupported or incomplete

-• Incremental update preservation (output is always a flat rewrite)
+• Incremental update preservation (output is always a flat rewrite; xref streams are rewritten as a classic xref table)

 • Type3 fonts